-Ok, this technique might seem a little over the top for a small project, but if like me, you work on big on-going websites and web apps then then having an Artboard naming system is 100% the way to go.
-It will save your skin 10 times over.
+Ok, this technique might seem a little over the top for a small project.
+But if like me you work on big ongoing website projects, then then having an Artboard naming system is very helpful, and will save your skin 10 times over.

-If you have any thoughts on this approach or ways to improve it, i’d love to hear from you.
-Likewise any questions I will do my best to answer.
+If you have any thoughts on this approach or ways to improve it, I’d love to hear from you.
+Likewise, if you have any questions I will do my best to provide you with an answer.

-Heres to a stress free time with Artboards in Sketch.
+Heres to a stress free time with Artboards.